RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Method

-where $K$ denotes the number of retrieved sentences, $\mathrm{p}\left(\mathrm w_k\right)$ is the average of $\operatorname{AnglE}$'s alignment scores between $s_{k}$ and all the retrieved sentence in $\mathcal{R}$.
-This loss adjusts learnable tokens so as to prompt GPT-2 to generate texts better aligned with the retrieved description of the given video.
+where $K$ denotes the number of retrieved sentences, {$s_k$ represents the combination of the generated words in previous time steps with the $k$-th word}, $\mathrm{p}\left(\mathrm w_k\right)$ is the average of $\operatorname{AnglE}$'s alignment scores between $s_{k}$ and all the retrieved sentence in $\mathcal{R}$.
+This loss adjusts learnable tokens so as to prompt GPT-2 to generate texts better reflect the content in the retrieved description of the given video.
 For efficiency, we only calculate the scores for the top 100 candidate words based on the original probability distribution obtained by GPT-2.

 On the other hand, considering that the retrieved sentences might contain noise, we propose a word-granularity loss, which focuses on the high-frequency information in the retrieved sentences.
 The word-granularity retrieval loss is formulated as